DaviZCodes/arter-generative-ai/README.md

 https://pagespeed.web.dev/analysis/https-arter-generative-ai-vercel-app/r5is6kpnz2?form_factor=desktop

 ## NOTE
-I'm using Replicate.com's free scribble API - https://replicate.com/jagilley/controlnet-scribble.
+I'm using Replicate.com's scribble API - https://replicate.com/jagilley/controlnet-scribble.

-The free version is very limited, so the image generation might not load sometimes due to HTTP error 402.
-If the image generation stops working, send me a message.
+If the image generation does not load due to HTTP error 402, send me a message.